tokyo-lab/file-storage-website/README.md

 5 - In .gitignore file, you may want to add the virtual enviornment folder as 'venv/' is not picking the folder up.

 6 - To delete, just delete the virtual enviornment folder from the project directory

+# Using Flask

+The flask command is installed by Flask, not your application; it must be told where to find your application in order to use it.
+The FLASK_APP environment variable is used to specify how to load the application.

+Unix Bash (Linux, Mac, etc.):

+    export FLASK_APP=hello
+    flask run

+To switch Flask to the development environment and enable debug mode, set FLASK_ENV:

+    export FLASK_ENV=development
+    flask run